top of page

 The noun 'radius' can be traced back to Latin origins.
 It is derived from the Latin word 'radius,' which had multiple meanings, including a rod, spoke of a wheel, or a ray.
 In the context of geometry, the term 'radius' was used to refer to the spoke of a wheel, and it eventually came to represent the distance from the center of a circle or sphere to any point on its circumference or surface.
 This shift in meaning from a physical object like a spoke to a geometric concept reflects the evolution of language and how words adapt to describe abstract ideas.
 Etymologically, 'radius' embodies the idea of a spoke extending from a central point and, by extension, the distance from the center to the outer boundary of a circular or spherical object, as it is understood in geometry today.

-Quiz: Find the meaning of the noun radius:
+Find the correct meaning of the noun radius:

 Try Again!